tomoyukikino/tk-stack/README.md

 pnpm db:push
 ```

-If you use an external postgres database, modify the `DATABASE_URL` variable in your `.env` file accordingly.
+If you use an external postgres database, you will need to modify the following
+environment variables:

+1. `SERVER_POSTGRES_URL` in the file `apps/server/.env`

+   - used at runtime by the backend server

+1. `DB_POSTGRES_URL` in the file `packages/db/.env`
+   - used in database schema migrations with `pnpm db:push`

 You can then start all applications with